 Dear incredible readers, our masterclass today is learning about the whereabouts of Cuba, starting in the 1750s, until the 1900s.
 Our goal is to understand what was occurring on the lovely island of Juana Aragón-Castilla.
 Cuba was discovered by Christopher Columbus in 1492.
 It is a lovely archipelago of more than 1,600 islands, islets, and cays, with the honor of being the largest island of the Antilles.
 From the start, the Spaniards used the island of Cuba as a temporary sejourn, before moving into New Spain.
 As a port of entrance to the Caribbean, Cuba kept its position of a garrison fortification complex, a meeting place of armed fleets to protect the rest of the Spanish Atlantic territories from pirates, enemies, and unwelcome smugglers.
 Most of the Spanish ships leaving Veracruz, or coming from Sevilla, anchored and stocked in Cuba before moving forward to their final destination.

 Cuba was part of the Spanish Empire from 1492 to 1898.
 Until the 1750s, the island was basically a provisional port, with the only job of meeting the port´s demands (Havana and Santiago de Cuba).
 Those Spaniards who resided there were probably the descendants of the military orders of the 16th century kings of Spain and considerable Dominicans.
 The main economic activities were livestock, ranching, tannery, and agriculture for survival.
 However, Cuba was a perfect place for illegal intermediary trade activities on a short-term basis.
 The Spanish Habsburg kings kept Cuba out of agriculturally relevant commerce until the arrival of the Bourbon kings, who changed everything with the reign of King Charles III Bourbon.
-Sugar became a privileged crop when French Saint Domingue was disrupted with the Slave Rebellion: Cuba took the sugar spotlight in replacing Saint Domingue´s production with a significant impetus, never seen before in any Spanish territory since the Discovery of America.
+Sugar became a privileged crop when French Saint Domingue was disrupted by the Slave Rebellion: Cuba took the sugar spotlight in replacing Saint Domingue´s production with a significant impetus, never seen before in any Spanish territory since the Discovery of America.

 Following the latter historical background, that is how we begin our Cuban masterclass.
 The agenda for today is shown below: